pkuGenuine/blog/programming/python/hint.md

 f(I())
 ~~~

 Though class `I` has no declaration with `Iterator[str]`, it is indeed an iterator of `str`.

+Static duck typing is implemented with `Protocol` class (see [PEP544](https://peps.python.org/pep-0544/) for more details).
+The `typing` module defines various protocol classes that correspond to common Python protocols, such as `Iterator[T]`.

 ## Protocols

-In[PEP544](https://peps.python.org/pep-0544/), static and runtime semantics of protocol classes was introduced to provide a support for structural subtyping (static duck typing).

-### Basic Usage
+To define your own protocol, simply inherit from `Protocol` and write the function signatures.
+Any class that has consistent function signatures are regarded as your protocol by static checker.

 ~~~python
 #animal.py